 Again, what I love about this album is that it’s Carly’s journey to finding her husband; it’s fun, real, and emotionally vulnerable.
 And it perfectly describes how I’ve entered every relationship I’ve ever been in – I was never the first one to initiate it.
 Yeah, I may have flirted back when flirted with.
 So, you can’t be mad at me if the relationship leads anywhere because you did it first.

 Favorite Line: “In the back yard, layin’ on our backs / We were fireflies burnin’ way too fast / Midnight, only you and me, perfect as can be / I still see it now (Still see it now) / Blue jean, lean in for a kiss, summer on your lips / Blanket on the ground”

 I knew this song felt familiar to me, but I couldn’t put my finger on it what it reminded me of.
 Then I read that Carly felt it had Wildest Dreams by Taylor Swift sorta vibe to it and that’s exactly it.
 The song feels like it’s in a dream-like state and I always love that about songs.
 Although it feels like a dreamy and romantic song, the lyrics are more on the sad side.
 It feels like it’s about the one that got away and you just can’t turn and run back to it because it’s long gone.
 But the good memories stay in your mind, way too vivid.

 Carly Pearce Track-by-Track Conclusion

 I know that it’s been nearly a month since this album came out, but I still really wanted to get this post up.
-This album is incredible in terms of production, vocals, lyrically, and musically.
+This album is incredible in terms of production, vocals, lyrically, and music.
 And I wanted to share that!
-Sophomore albums can be really scary for artists to release but this definitely did not disappoint and was the perfect follow up to Every Little Thing.
+Sophomore albums can be really scary for artists to release but this definitely did not disappoint and was the perfect follow-up to Every Little Thing.

 Have you heard this album?
-And do you have a favorite song off either of Carly Pearce’s albums?
+Do you have a favorite song from either of Carly Pearce’s albums?